 Azure Partner Shared Services

-Refer to the following for a description of APSS subscriptions, and instructions on how to create subscription Add Azure Partner Shared Services.
+For a description of APSS subscriptions and how to create them, see Add Azure Partner Shared Services.

 Cloud Service Provider (CSP) subscriptions are the preferred choice for registration when a CSP reseller or an end customer operates Azure Stack.